AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:

-  o  Clarify definition of Front of Cube: current mixed
-  o  Make direction arrows occult with respect to physical cube. o  Rework N,M definition: currently backwards from desired. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Time and CPU measurements.
-Possible use of DDMS o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity. o  Sweep through and make screen size independent.
+  o  Introduce functional coloring to Pilot cube. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Merge the two separate OpenGL renders into one. o  Time and CPU measurements.
+Possible use of DDMS o  Make direction arrows occult with respect to physical cube. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Review near-far definitions in CameraCalibration.getOpenGLProjectionMatrix().
+Is this responsible for Overlay Cube errors? o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity. o  Sweep through and make screen size independent.